adap/flower/doc/source/how-to-use-middleware.rst

 Order of Execution
 ------------------

-When the application runs, the middleware layers are executed in the order they are provided in the list:
+When the flower callable runs, the middleware layers are executed in the order they are provided in the list:

 1. ``example_middleware1`` (outermost layer)
 2. ``example_middleware2`` (next layer)